 Task Reference

 Neutral lookup for task types, REST endpoints, and MCP equivalents.
-For usage guides, see Tasks and Agent Daemon.
+For the canonical lifecycle, durable ownership, retry, and claim-authority maps, see Tasks and Runtime: Authoritative Task Journey.
+For daemon operation, see Running Agents.

 Task types